Earn-A-Bike Path to Cycling

-Many of our students return after the first class to learn advanced mechanics.
-Over the years, several graduates have been hired as Earn-A-Bike assistant instructors, and others have worked at local bike shops including our own Re-Cyclery!
+Participants are recruited through our other programs and word of mouth.
+In the past many of our students returned after completion to learn advanced mechanics.
+Over the years, several graduates were hired as Earn-A-Bike assistant instructors, and others have gone on to work at local bike shops including our own Re-Cyclery!

 Earn-A-Bike: at Home